mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

 with :code:`yk_admin_init`.

 By using :code:`yk_open_database`,
-the admin sends an RPC to the provider, requesting it to open a database of type :code:`map`, which is an in-memory key/value store implemented using C++ `:code:`std::map`.
+the admin sends an RPC to the provider requesting it to open a database of type :code:`map`, which is an in-memory key/value store implemented using C++ :code:`std::map`.
 Since this database is in memory, this *open* operation will actually create it.

 The :code:`yk_open_database` function's last parameter is a pointer